Bendigo

 Employment drivers in Bendigo are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

 Bendigo has a skilled workforce with essential services sectors well represented.
-Its unemployment rate was 7.2% as of June 2021.
+The unemployment rate was 7.2% as of June 2015.

 Employment stability over the past year was relative.
 As of June 2025, 6,677 residents were in work while the unemployment rate was 3.5% above Rest of Vic.'s rate of 3.8%.
 Workforce participation was broadly similar to Rest of Vic.'s 57.4%.
 Dominant employment sectors among residents included health care & social assistance, retail trade, and accommodation & food.

 The area had particular employment specialization in health care & social assistance, with an employment share of 1.4 times the regional level.
 Meanwhile, agriculture, forestry & fishing had limited presence with 1.6% employment compared to 7.5% regionally.
-There were 1.5 workers for every resident as at the Census, indicating Bendigo functioned as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-During the year to June 2025, employment levels increased by 0.0% while labour force increased by 1.8%, causing the unemployment rate to rise by 1.6 percentage points.
-In comparison, Rest of Vic. recorded an employment decline of 0.9%, labour force decline of 0.4%, with unemployment rising by 0.4 percentage points.
-State-level data to Sep-25 showed VIC employment grew by 1.08% year-on-year (adding 39,880 jobs), with the state unemployment rate at 4.7%, compared to the national rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May 2025 estimated national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bendigo's employment mix suggested local growth of approximately 6.8% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes not accounting for localised population projections.
+There were 1.5 workers for every resident as at the Census, indicating Bendigo functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Based on AreaSearch analysis of SALM and ABS data during the year to June 2025, employment levels increased by 0.0% and labour force increased by 1.8%, causing the unemployment rate to rise by 1.6 percentage points.
+By comparison, Rest of Vic. recorded employment decline of 0.9%, labour force decline of 0.4%, with unemployment rising 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 offer insight into potential future demand within Bendigo.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Bendigo's employment mix suggests local growth of approximately 6.8%% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes not taking into account localised population projections.

 Frequently Asked Questions - Employment